Xavier Duval: Family and relationships

 In later episodes, Xavier's mother Nanette Duval (Suzette Llewellyn) is introduced.
-Nanette suffers from bipolar disorder and arrives at the hospital in a confused state.
+Nanette has bipolar disorder and arrives at the hospital in a confused state.
 Doctors manage to find that Nanette has been overdosing on lithium.
 Xavier fears he may lose his job after secretly supplying his mother with the lithium.
 He was given a reprieve when consultant Sacha Levy (Bob Barrett) decides not to report Xavier.
 Xavier's father Marlon Duval (Ricky Fearon) was soon introduced into the story.
 Griffiths believed it was "amazing" to explore the family element of Xavier's story.
 He also praised Lewellyn as an "amazing" addition to Holby City.
 In another episode, Nanette arrives at the hospital in a confused state.
 Xavier is busy in an operating theatre helping consultant Ric Griffin (Hugh Quarshie).
 Donna fears that she has harmed someone upon discovering a blood-stained train ticket in her belongings.
 Marlon is then brought into AAU suffering a stab wound and requires surgery.
 Donna is forced to remove Xavier from the operation and he fears his father may die.
 Griffiths was happy that all of Xavier's family featured in the show.
 He told Stephen Patterson from Metro that "it just filled the inner life of this person that I was stepping into, and that’s kind of the bread and butter, and once you get that."

 An unlikely friendship was scripted between Xavier and hospital porter Jason Haynes (Jules Robertson).
 The duo bond over a patient's care.
 The story begins when they witness Sian Evans (Ajjaz Awad) thrown from a vehicle in the hospital car park.
 Xavier and Jason go to help and discover a stab wound to her torso.
 Jason stems the bleeding by applying pressure with his jumper.
 Xavier thanks Jason for helping to save Sian, but becomes annoyed with him when he becomes fixated on helping with the rest of the case.
 Xavier loses his patience and angrily informs Jason that he is just a porter.
 Xavier discovers that Sian has a baby; she remains unconscious and the hospital are unable to locate the child.
 Jason makes amends and tracks down the car and successfully locates Sian's baby.
 Griffiths observed a good team dynamic of doctor and porter working together and said writers had planned more stories together.
 He believed he and Robertson worked well together, calling the experience it "amazing" and a "privilege".